 Led by a local architect, we begin our day with a walking tour of cutting edge Helsinki architecture.
 It includes visits to Kamppi (the Chapel of Silence) with its curved shape, the Temppeliaukion Church, the famous ‘Rock Church’ designed by Timo and Tuomo Suomalainen in 1968 and 1969, the state-of-the-art music venue Musiikkitalo, and Oodi – the new Helsinki Central Public Library.

-We are introduced to the grandfather of Finnish architecture and design, Alvar Aalto.
+We are introduced to the life and work of the grandfather of Finnish architecture and design, Alvar Aalto.
 This iconic Finn served in the Finnish Civil war in 1918 whilst in the midst of his architecture studies.
 In the early 1920s, he began his architecture career, following the styles of classicism and functionalism.
 He then went through an experimental period and began designing building interiors.
 He became increasingly successful, inventing the widely used three-legged stool, and introducing the patented bent wood manufacturing process.
 Aalto’s designs include libraries in Russia, theatres in Germany and churches in Italy.
 Later in his career he was commissioned for key projects in Helsinki such as Finlandia Hall, a key landmark that we visit this morning.
 Constructed in 1971, the congress and events centre is a modernist building featuring a tower with a high empty space for better acoustics (hidden from guests by a latticed ceiling).
 The interior of the building is a tribute to Aalto’s attention to detail.

 We travel by public transport to reach the Design Museum, which presents the development of Finnish design from the late 19th century to today.
 It showcases the biggest names of Finnish design, from Akseli Gallen-Gallela and Alvar Aalto to Tapio Wirkkala and Timo Sarpaneva.
 The permanent exhibition dates back to the 1870s and looks at craft, fashion, furniture design and industrial design.
 The museum was founded in 1873 as a study collection for the Helsinki Arts and Crafts School and has operated in its current premises since 1978.

-Tonight, we enjoy a welcome meal at the Savoy Restaurant, the 80-year-old museum-like restaurant which bears the hallmark of Alvar Aalto and his then newly founded design brand Artek, looking over the rooftops of Helsinki.
+Tonight, we enjoy a welcome meal at the Savoy Restaurant, the 80-year-old museum-like restaurant which bears the hallmark of Alvar Aalto and his then newly-founded design brand Artek, looking over the rooftops of Helsinki.
 The restaurant’s best-known interior design detail is the Savoy Vase – the famous undulating vase whose first models were created in 1936 – designed by Alvar and his wife Aino Aalto.
 (Overnight Helsinki) BD

 Day 3: Thursday 3 September, Helsinki

-- Harri Koskinen Studio – Friends of Industry Ltd.
+- Harri Koskinen Studio – Friends of Industry

 - Marimekko Outlet: see some examples of world class print-designs